yxleong/NTUST-assignments/CS1012701_PythonProgramming/Exercise1_debug/README.md

 multiplier_list = [1, 2, 3]
 ```
 ### Reason
-A string is not acceptable as index of list
+A string is not acceptable as index of list.